 - Clean surfaces well.
 Use germ-killing cleaner when you clean surfaces, such as counters, doorknobs, or sink faucets.
 Ask which cleaner is best to kill VRSA bacteria.

 - Wash contaminated laundry with hot water and soap in the washing machine.
 Dry them in a clothes dryer on the hot setting.

 - You have a fever.

-- You have chills or a cough, or feel weak and achy.
+- You have chills, a cough, or feel weak and achy.

-- You have questions or concerns about your infection, treatment, or care.
+- You have questions or concerns about your condition or care.

 - You feel so dizzy that you have trouble standing up.